 To enable metered billing, login to the web interface, go to Settings › Site Info, enable Notify and wait to close Invoices and click Update Site Info.
 Once this is done, you are all set.

 When Metered Billing is enabled, Chargebee will create a pending invoice and a pending_invoice_created event will be triggered during one of these 2 conditions:

 Plan changes (upgrade/downgrade or quantity changes) in the subscription

 You will receive generated invoices in your webhook handler, and after receiving the invoice, you can use the ID of the invoice resource to add the usage charges to the invoice received.

-During the generation of a "Pending" Invoice, the invoice number will not be taken from the main sequence.
+The invoice number of a pending invoice will not be taken from the main sequence.
 A temporary invoice number in the ‘draft_inv_' format will be assigned to it.

 The Add Charge to Invoice API call is used to add the line items to the invoice after you have calculated how much the customer needs to be charged.